usernane/AJAXRequestJs/README.md

     //Server response as string.
     this.response;

     //If the server sent the response as JSON, this attribute is set to JSON object.
-If not sent as JSON, it will be set to null. this.jsonResponse;
+    //If not sent as JSON, it will be set to null. this.jsonResponse;

+    //If the server sent the response as XML, this one will be set to a
+    //string that represents the received xml tree. this.xmlResponse

     //An object that contains response headers.
-The keys of the object are headers names and the values are headers values. this.responseHeaders;
+The keys of the object are headers
+    //names and the values are headers values. this.responseHeaders;
 }
 ```
 Note that for the callbacks which are set to be executed before the AJAX request is sent to the server only the property `this.AJAXRequest` is available.
+The other ones will be `undefined`.

 ## Sending Parameters to Server